RootstockCollective/collective-rewards-sc/docs/src/src/BuilderRegistry.sol/abstract.BuilderRegistry.md

 permit builder

-_reverts if it does not have a gauge associated reverts if it is not KYC approved reverts if it is not revoked_
+_reverts if it does not have a gauge associated reverts if it is not KYC approved reverts if it is not revoked reverts if it is executed in distribution period because changing the totalPotentialReward produce a miscalculation of rewards_

 ```solidity
 function permitBuilder(uint64 kickback_) external;